advancedtelematic/ota-tuf/README.md

     vault token-create -format json -policy ota-tuf -id="74e0216d-cc15-5ab9-454d-908a04d14787"

 There is a script to run these commands and start a vault instance in `deploy/dev-vault.sh`

+You'll need to edit `application.conf` in `keyserver` and `reposerver`

+You can then use `sbt keyserver/run` and `sbt reposerver/run`.

 ## Running tests